TypeStrong/ts-loader/examples/react-babel-karma-gulp-happypack/README.md

 1. Download the npm packages you need (including the type definitions from DefinitelyTyped)
 2. Compile the code and serve it up at [http://localhost:8080](http://localhost:8080)

+When you're building for production then `npm run build`